Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • 80% of total core costs

-You will claim an additional deduction to reduce your profits or to increase a loss.
-If used to reduce your profits, this will reduce the amount of Corporation Tax you will need to pay.
+You’ll claim an additional deduction to reduce your profits or to increase a loss.
+If used to reduce your profits, this will reduce the amount of Corporation Tax you need to pay.

 Before 1 April 2025